will-wow/larkdown/README.md

 - [x] handle finding multiple matches
 - [x] generic matcher for any goldmark kind
 - [ ] options for recording extra debugging data for failed matches
+- [ ] use options to support not setting a matcher or decoder
 - [ ] handle decoding a table into a slice of structs
-- [ ] system for wrapping a set of matchers into one, for things like "give me the first line of every list under this subheader"
+- [ ] handle a list of matchers for FindAll extractors
-- [ ] matchers/decoders for more nodes like codeblocks by language
+- [ ] matchers/decoders for more nodes:
+  - [ ] codeblocks by language
+  - [ ] tables with structured output
+- [ ] add an "end on" option for branches, to end on the next subheading of a specific level
 - [ ] nth instance matcher for queries like "the second list"
+- [ ] query validator to make sure it even makes sense
 - [ ] string-based query syntax, ie. `"['# heading']['## heading2'].list[1]"`
 - [ ] generic unmarshaler into json
-- [ ] cli for string-based queries and json return values
+- [ ] cli for string-based queries
+- [x] benchmark
 - [ ] more docs and tests

 ## Alternatives